 |Ritchie may still be shown on maps, but nothing remains of the village, except for a building home to a motorcycle club.
 The original alignment abandoned c.1900 is in brown, the Strawn-Manhattan alignment abandoned in 1991 is in orange.
 Abandoned & Out of Service Railroad Lines Map.|

 This left Ritchie without rail service, which quickly hastened its demise, as in the early twentieth century, railroad service was an absolute necessity, and a lot of towns that were located beyond walking distance to a railroad would cease to exist, and Ritchie was no exception.

 Of course, now the entire Wabash line between Strawn, IL and Manhattan, IL is abandoned.
-On our Abandoned & Out-of-Service Railroad Lines Map, the Ritchie alignment is in green and the realignment (now the Wauponsee Glacial Trail) is in blue.
+On our Map, the Ritchie alignment to the east of the present abandonment (now the Wauponsee Glacial Trail).